-Giant Hummingbird Rufous-throated Dipper Chaco Chachalaca Sandy Gallito Black-legged Seriemas Andean Flicker Andean Flamingos Andean Goose Diademed Dandpiper-Plover Tucuman Mountain-Finch
+Giant Hummingbird, Rufous-throated Dipper, Chaco Chachalaca, Sandy Gallito, Black-legged Seriema, Andean Flicker, Andean Flamingo, Andean Goose, Diademed Sandpiper-Plover, Tucuman Mountain-Finch

-The northwest of Argentina is a region of amazing natural contrasts and diversity.
-This trip will offer you a transect from the Tucuman grasslands and cloud forests or Yungas to the Andean Plateau at more than 3,300 m (asl) close to the border with Bolivia.
-It will include explorations and stops through the ravines and canyons covered by enormous cacti and thickets in search of various endemic species.
-Since 1880 these valleys and ravines are home to altitude vineyards that produce world-class Malbec and Cabernet wines, plus a local renowned variety known as “Torrontes”, cultivated at the foot of stunning reddish limestone formations.
+The northwest of Argentina is a region of amazing natural contrast and diversity.
+This trip will offer you a transect from the Tucuman grasslands and Yungas cloud forests to the Andean Plateau at more than 3300m asl close to the border with Bolivia.
+It will involve navegating and exploring the numerous ravines and canyons, covered by enormous cacti and dense thickets, in search of various endemic species.
+Since 1880, these valleys and ravines have been home to high-altitude vineyards that produce world-class Malbec and Cabernet wines, plus a local renowned variety known as “Torrontes”, cultivated at the foot of stunning reddish limestone formations.

-Regarding nature and birding, the trip combines very extreme natural environments such as rainforests and the arid Altiplano, adding different species in each one.
+Regarding nature and birding, the trip combines extreme natural environments such as high elevation rainforests and the otherworldly Altiplano, adding different species in each one.

 Day 1: Flight from Buenos Aires to Tucumán.
 Typical andean lunch and birding in Los Sosa Ravine and Tafí del Valle grasslands, where our target birds will be the Torrent Duck, the Rufous-throated Dipper among a great number of birds of the cloud forests, including warblers and tanagers.
 Overnight in Tafí del Valle.